Petroleum industry in China: Trade encouragement

-The National Assembly of Pakistan has passed the Trade Dispute Resolution Bill, 2022 to help enhance the trust of foreign buyers in the country and provide a mechanism for exporters to file claims and complaints against their foreign clients.
+The National Assembly of Pakistan has passed the Trade Dispute Resolution Bill, 2022, to help enhance the trust of foreign buyers in the country and provide a mechanism for exporters to file claims and complaints against their foreign clients.
 The bill aims to improve contract enforcement and Pakistan's ranking on the World Bank's Ease of Doing Business Index by establishing a comprehensive system for resolving disputes related to exports and imports, including e-commerce.

 Energy security

 Strategic Petroleum Reserve

 China has one of the world's largest global strategic petroleum reserves (GSPR), which is held for national security during an energy crisis.
+As of 2026, the combined state and industry reserve holds around a billion barrels.

 By 2004, China was investing in its first national oil reserve base to avoid foreign dependence.
 There are three different provinces in which they are focusing.
-The first Zhoushan, Zhejiang Province, was built by Sinopec, China's largest oil refining company.
-The storage space is 5.2 million cubic meters says the National Development and Reform Commission.
+The first, Zhoushan, Zhejiang Province, was built by Sinopec, China's largest oil refining company.
+The storage space is 5.2 million cubic meters, says the National Development and Reform Commission.
 Zhejiang was originally a commercial oil transfer base.
 Its coastal position makes it convenient for movement purposes, although it is at the same time vulnerable to offshore violence.
-The next reserve of interest In Huangdao or Qingdao, Shandong Province and the final Dalian, Liaoning Province.
-All of these reserves are coastal and with their creation comes vulnerability to possible coastal attacks.
+The next reserve of interest is in Huangdao or Qingdao, Shandong Province and the final Dalian, Liaoning Province.
+All of these reserves are coastal, and with their creation comes vulnerability to possible coastal attacks.
 In 2007, United Press International journalist questioned energy security, as all three of the stock oil bases were within range of Taiwanese cruise missile attacks.

-According to a 2007 article by state-owned China News Service, at that time China's expanded reserve would include both mandated commercial reserves and a state-controlled reserves and would be implemented in three stages to be completed by 2011.
+According to a 2007 article by the state-owned China News Service, at that time China's expanded reserve would include both mandated commercial reserves and state-controlled reserves and would be implemented in three stages to be completed by 2011.
 The state-controlled reserves phase one consisted of a 101900000 oilbbl reserve to be completed by the end of 2008.
 The second phase of the government-controlled reserves with an additional 170000000 oilbbl was to be completed by 2011.
 In 2009 Zhang Guobao, head of the National Energy Administration, announced the third phase that would expand reserves by 204000000 oilbbl with the goal of increasing China's SPR to 90 days of supply by 2020.

 The planned state reserves of 475900000 oilbbl together with the planned enterprise reserves of 209440000 oilbbl will provide around 90 days of consumption or a total of 684340000 oilbbl.

 Along with an emphasis on defensive oil stocks, there is a significant push to create an offensive oil acquisition program.
 In March 2018, as part of a bid to establish its position as an economic superpower, China introduced a new oil benchmark.